MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 ---
-title: Learn how to update the Microsoft Quantum Development Kit (QDK)
+title: Update the Quantum Development Kit (QDK)
 description: Describes how to update your Q# projects and the Microsoft Quantum Development Kit to the current version.
 author: natke
 ms.author: nakersha